keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/S2q8Tmh.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
 On the left side of the window, click on the os-ticket vm server and expand it.
 Go to Sites, Default Web Site, then osTicket.
-On the right side, click on Browse *:80 (http) to load the osTicket site.
+On the right side, click Browse *:80 (http) to load the osTicket site.
 </p>
 <br />